gvwilson/sensibleadventures/cloudherd/new.md

 The crowd groaned in sympathy.
 "That's not fair!" someone said indignantly.

-"Battles never are," Sergeant Dorbu said, raising his battlemask and holding out his hand to help Thokmay to his feet.
+"Battles never are," Sergeant Dorbu said, raising his battle mask and holding out his hand to help Thokmay to his feet.
 "Remember, it's what you *don't* see that will kill you."